 If you're a talented maker and looking to grow your business you have come to the right place.
 Apply to Cockpit Arts today.

 At Cockpit Arts we accept applications from all types of craft businesses, from ceramics, glass, jewellery and textiles to product, homewares and many more.
 All we ask is that your business has a craft element to it.

-If you’ve just launched your business or you’re more established, having a studio at Cockpit Arts with the support provided by our unique Business Incubator model can help you to grow your business.
+Whether you’ve just launched your business or you’re more established, having a studio at Cockpit Arts with the support provided by our unique Business Incubator model can help you to grow your business.